Connecting Gmail to ReferralPulse

 On the iOS app

-Forwarding setup needs the web app, since Gmail's filter editor isn't available on iPhone.
-Once forwarding is set up, the inbox-to-record flow works regardless of which device you use to read or send email.
+Connecting your account (the Google sign-in) needs the web app, since Gmail's filter editor and Google's approval screen aren't built for iPhone.
+Once you've connected on the web, everything works the same regardless of which device you read or send email on.
 A referral that lands in Gmail at 9am while you're driving shows up on your Referrals page by the time you check the iOS app at the next stop.

-If you ask your assistant by voice "did anyone send me a referral this morning," it can read the day's received referrals straight from your account, including the ones that came in by forwarded email.
+Ask your assistant by voice "did anyone send me a referral this morning," and it reads the day's received referrals straight from your account, including the ones that came in by email.
 You don't have to scroll your inbox to know what's new.